Anshita231/LendingClub/README.md

 ### 1. Deep Learning Model (MLP)

-- Metrics on test set:
+- Initially trained on raw dataset without sampling:
-  - **AUC:** 0.714
+  - **Issue:** One class accuracy ~89%, the other ~1%; extremely imbalanced predictions.
+- After sampling and balancing the dataset with a larger number of samples:
+  - Accuracy for both 0 and 1 target classes stabilized around **66%**
-  - **F1-score:** 0.666
+  - F1-score ~0.667
-- Classification report shows balanced precision and recall for both classes.

-*Interpretation:*
-The DL model discriminates reasonably well between defaulted and fully paid loans.
-AUC measures separability, while F1-score balances false positives and false negatives.
+*Observation:* Balanced data improved performance, but F1-score was still moderate.

+### 2. TabNet for Tabular Data

+- Switched to **TabNet** to further improve F1-score and overall accuracy.
+- TabNet is chosen because:
+  - It effectively handles tabular data with mixed numeric and categorical features.
+  - Captures complex feature interactions automatically.
+  - Provides interpretable attention masks for feature importance.

+**Result:**

+- Accuracy for both 0 and 1 target classes increased to **~94%**
+- F1-score improved significantly, achieving a more balanced classification performance.

+*Challenges and Adjustments:*
+- Handled NaNs and infinities carefully using median replacement.
+- Adjusted TabNet hyperparameters: `n_d`, `n_a`, `n_steps`, `learning_rate`, and `batch_size`.
+- Resolved version issues with constructor parameters and `.fit()` method.

 ---

-### 2. Offline RL Agent (DQN)
+### 3. Offline RL Agent (DQN)

 - **Estimated Policy Value:** 96.26
-- Trained using historical data, with the environment designed to reward approvals of good loans and penalize losses from defaults.
+- Trained using historical data, rewarding approvals of good loans and penalizing losses from defaults.

 *Interpretation:*
 The RL agent optimizes for long-term financial reward rather than classification accuracy.
 The policy learned balances risk and potential profit effectively.

 ---

-### 3. Comparison of Policies
+### 4. Comparison of Policies

 - **DL Model Policy:** Approve if predicted default probability < 0.5 (conservative approach).
 - **RL Agent Policy:** Approves loans based on expected reward considering interest vs. default risk (strategic profit-aware approach).